riteshSingh836/Ecom-Inventory/README.md

 Designed an API for an ecommerce platform admin to manage product inventory

 Install all the necessary packages --
-- use npm i command for all package installing.
+- use "npm i" command for all package installing.
+- Install - express, mongoose, dotenv, mongodb, body-parser.

 Run server on localhost using - nodemon server.js